top of page

 1. Identify Internal & External Influences

-The workbook provides a structured way to assess:
+The workbook provides a structured approach to assess:

-• Internal factors (e.g., IT maturity, security gaps, regulatory compliance needs)
+• Internal factors (e.g., IT maturity, security gaps, compliance needs)

-• External factors (e.g., evolving cyber threats, customer expectations, emerging regulations)
+• External factors (e.g., evolving cyber threats, customer expectations)

 2. Define Key Stakeholders & Their Requirements